Allnations Bank

 Calumet, Oklahoma · FDIC Cert #4051

-Allnations Bank is an FDIC-insured bank (Certificate #4051) with $67M in total assets and $61M in total deposits as of the Q2 2024 Call Report.
+This is the FDIC profile for Allnations Bank, an FDIC-insured bank (Certificate #4051) with $67M in total assets and $61M in total deposits per its most recent FDIC Call Report filing (Q2 2024).
 Headquartered in Calumet, Oklahoma, the bank maintains a Tier 1 capital ratio of 14.15% (Well-Capitalized) and a nonperforming loan ratio of 10.15%.
-BankHealthData assigns a composite Health Grade of C (62/100).
+BankHealthData assigns a composite Health Grade of C (62/100) based on quarterly FDIC filings.
 All deposits up to $250,000 per depositor per ownership category are FDIC insured.

 Allnations Bank (FDIC cert 4051) is a community bank — $67M in total assets, $61M in deposits, serving the Calumet, Oklahoma area.
 Community banks make up the largest share of U.S. banks by count but a much smaller share by assets.